 Using Clean Needle Technique, the body points to be used will be wiped with alcohol and sterile, one-time-use needles will be used and discarded properly.
 Needle insertion is performed quickly and accurately to stimulate the point for a healing effect.
 Everyone feels the effects of the needles differently when they are inserted.
 Some feelings include pulsation, pressure, ache, warmth, or cool sensations at the actual point location with some people sensing energy movement between points or areas of the body.
 The points are chosen for their specific action on the body.
 Other techniques used within a session include KT Taping, Ear Acupuncture, Ear Seeds, Magnets, Cupping, Electro-Acupuncture, Gua Sha, Chinese Tui Na Massage, Infra-Red Technology, Cold Laser, Qi Gong energy work, Cranio-Sacral work and Moxibustion/Heat Therapy.
 These are adjunctive techniques, if needed, to assist with the acupuncture treatment.
 The needles will remain in place for 20-30 minutes depending on your physical condition and the issue being treated.

-After the treatment, the needles are removed and the treatment is finished unless the Acupuncturist needs to present diet therapy exclusive for your condition or utilize energy work such as Qi Gong.
-Qi Gong is an effective addition to the treatment which adds or moves energy in the body to decrease pain or increase range of motion in joints.
-You should not perform any strenuous activity following your appointment so that the acupuncture treatment can continue working on your condition.
-You will feel very relaxed after the treatment and should try to maintain this feeling for the rest of the day.
-Depending on the duration of your illness and how your body reacts to the treatments, the Acupuncturist will determine an estimated number and frequency of treatments needed to clear the condition.
+Once the needles are removed and other adjunctive treatments have been completed, the Acupuncturist may recommend diet therapy exclusive for your condition or utilize energy work such as Qi Gong.
+Qi Gong is an effective addition to the treatment which adds or moves energy within the body to decrease pain or increase range of motion in your joints and muscles.